-This is a battery powered FED device that includes two input sensors for training rodents in home cages.
+This is a battery powered FED device for training rodents in home cages.
 FED was developed to free researchers from expensive and rigid behavioral testing equipment, and allow them to do their experiments wherever they'd like - in dedicated boxed, in the home cage, or even inside other scientific equipment.
 Importantly, FED3 is open source and new sensors or code can be easily added to change its function.

 Please join our Google group for troubleshooting and questions.

 Funding and license:

 This project was funded by the NIH Intramural Research Program (NIDDK).
 This project is released under the terms of the Creative Commons - Attribution - ShareAlike 3.0 license: